 It is beneficial to you, that you take time to familiarize yourself with the guidelines outlined in this handbook.
 It's important to note that the contents of this document might differ based on the specifics of the Collective Bargaining Agreements.
-Should you have any inquiries, don't hesitate to consult your supervisor or get in touch with the Human Resources Department at extension 3128.
+Should you have any inquiries, don't hesitate to consult your supervisor or get in touch with the Human Resources Department at extension 3493, or via email at hrdepartment@essex.edu.